Lisa Abdelghani, Children’s Department Manager

-Located on the first floor, the Children’s Room offers services and programs for children from birth through age 11 (children under 8 must be accompanied by a caregiver):
+Located on the first floor, the Children’s Department offers services and programs for children from birth through age 11 (children under 8 must be accompanied by a caregiver):

 - Public access computers for children and their caregivers and wireless Internet